hdavid/VCVRack-Holon.ist/README.md

 Attenuators on each channel let one scale CV values according to need.

 ### Low Pass Filters
-The slew is adjustable, in order to avoid stepped signals, and to make more natural CV changes.
+An adjustable slew is included to smooth signals as desired.

 ### Outputs
 VCV rack expects values between 0v and +10v for unipolar and between -5v and +5v for bipolar signals.